 Is Belize safe?

-Belize City has an unsavory reputation, which is somewhat deserved.
+Belize City has a reputation for being unsafe, which is not always deserved.
 You should not walk alone at night, but it is safe to walk around during the day provided you adopt a confident attitude.
 If you’re worried, stay at one of the better hotels and take cabs within the city.
-Note that MOST of the people in Belize are fabulous!
-If approached by street people, ignore them or say, “Thanks, I’m all set.”
-They are rarely dangerous, but once you acknowledge them, they’re hard to get rid of.
-Act like you know where you are going, and watch out for scams like “fund-raisers.”
+Note that most of the people in Belize are very friendly and have no problem with tourists.
+If approached by people asking for money, just be friendly and politely decline.
+Act like you know where you are going and you’ll be fine.

 Where to stay in Belize City?